 Normal Brain Vs. Alzheimer's Brain

-You likely know that the brain is your body's most influential and arguably most critical organ.
-This is because it runs all the other parts of your body, allows you to think, retains your memories, and governs your personality.
-The average brain weighs approximately three pounds.
-Its texture is similar to a firm jelly substance.
-It is comprised of three main parts:
+The brain can be considered your body's most influential and critical organ because it generally runs all the other parts of your body, enables you to think, retains your memories, and governs your personality.
+The average brain weighs approximately three pounds and has a texture similar to a firm jelly substance.
+It is generally comprised of three main parts:

-The cerebrum is the most significant part of the brain.
-It is the part that controls cognitive functions such as problem-solving, remembering, thinking, and feeling.
-It also contains the ability to move.
+- The cerebrum may be the most significant part of the brain.
+It typically controls cognitive functions, such as problem-solving, remembering, thinking, and feeling, as well as the ability to move.

-The cerebellum is located at the back of the head, just below the brain.
-It controls the ability to balance and controls general coordination.
+- The cerebellum is normally located at the back of the head and controls general coordination and the ability to balance.

-The brain stem is located below the cerebrum and in front of the cerebellum.
-It serves to connect the brain and spinal cord and is responsible for controlling crucial automatic body functions.
-These include breathing, heart rate, blood pressure, and digestion.
+- The brain stem is generally located below and in front of the cerebellum.
+It normally serves to connect the brain and spinal cord and can be responsible for controlling crucial automatic body functions.
+These usually include breathing, heart rate, blood pressure, and digestion.

-Like the other body parts, your brain is given oxygen from your blood.
-In fact, with every heartbeat, the arteries carry approximately 20 to 25% of the blood in the body to the brain.
-The brain has billions of cells that need a good portion of the oxygen found in the blood.
-Ultimately, your brain uses 20% of the oxygen in the blood.
-When you are intently concentrating, your brain will use up to 50% of the oxygen flowing through your body.
+Your brain is normally provided with oxygen from your blood.
+With each heartbeat, your arteries may carry approximately 20% to 25% of the blood in your body to your brain.
+Ultimately, your brain can use about 20% of the blood’s oxygen.
+When you are intently concentrating, your brain may use up to 50% of the oxygen flowing through your body.

-All that oxygen is needed because of the billions of cells in your brain, a critical job.
-Those brain cells constantly work to keep you alive and carry out various cognitive processes.
-Various parts of the brain are dedicated to different, specific tasks.
-Examples of different functions include processing outside stimuli, interpret sensations, make plans, initiate action, and moving the body.
+All that oxygen may be needed because of the billions of cells in your brain.
+Those brain cells may constantly work to keep you alive and carry out various cognitive processes.
+Different parts of the brain are usually dedicated to specific tasks.
+Examples of these functions can include processing outside stimuli, interpreting sensations, making plans, initiating action, and moving the body.

-Of particular importance in dementia and Alzheimer’s disease, the hippocampus is a part of the brain that transfers information into long-term memory.
-It is a part of the brain's limbic system that assists with giving knowledge and forming memories.
-Memories are stored in the temporal lobes of the brain.
-Damage to the hippocampus can impair the ability to create memories.
+The hippocampus is a part of the brain that can transfer information into long-term memory, and it can be of particular importance in Alzheimer’s disease.
+This part of the brain's limbic system usually assists with knowledge and forming memories.
+Damage to the hippocampus can impair the ability to create new memories.

 How Does Alzheimer's Affect The Brain?

-No matter what part of the brain is in action, the brain's work is done by individual cells.
-Branches connect these nerve cells or neurons.
-The units are technically called axons.
+No matter what part of the brain is in action, the brain's work is typically done by individual cells.
+Branches may connect these nerve cells, or neurons.
+The units of cells can be referred to as axons.
 Signals can travel along these axons to carry messages from one neuron to another.
-Unfortunately, in a brain with Alzheimer's disease, the neurons can become damaged and are eventually destroyed.
-This can disrupt and impair the way that signals can move through the brain.
+In a brain with Alzheimer's disease, the neurons can become damaged and eventually destroyed.
+This can disrupt and impair the way that signals move through the brain.

-Researchers think this neuron damage happens because of two processes.
-One is the formation of neurofibrillary tangles.
-These are made up of twisted strands of the protein tau.
-The tau is supposed to be in lines or tracks to transport nutrients.
-However, it collapses into tangles.
-This means that nutrients can no longer go to the nerve cells, which causes them to die.
+Researchers think this neuron damage may happen because of two processes.
+One may be the formation of neurofibrillary tangles.
+These are usually made up of twisted strands of the protein tau.
+The tau is generally supposed to be in lines or tracks to transport nutrients.
+However, it can collapse into tangles, meaning that nutrients can no longer go to the nerve cells, which can cause them to die.

-Second, beta-amyloid plaques, abnormal cluster protein fragments, also build up between the brain's nerve cells.
-Research indicates these plaques block signaling in the brain's nerve cells.
+Second, beta-amyloid plaques, or abnormal cluster protein fragments, can also build up between the brain's nerve cells.
+Research indicates these plaques can block signaling in the brain's nerve cells.

-Scientists are not entirely sure what causes all these changes.
+Scientists are not entirely sure what causes these changes in the brain.
 However, some changes appear to result from genetic and environmental factors.
 For example, research shows that a genetic mutation can increase levels of risk.
 Studies have also found that a head injury sustained earlier in life may also increase the risk of developing Alzheimer’s disease.

 What Part Of The Brain Does Alzheimer's Affect?

-As noted above, the hippocampus is the part of the brain responsible for putting information into long-term memory.
-This part of the brain is necessary for this process.
+As noted above, the hippocampus is normally the part of the brain responsible for putting information into long-term memory.
+This part of the brain is usually necessary for this process.
 If the hippocampus becomes damaged, it can severely affect memory.
 Generally, after hippocampal damage, people are unable to form new memories.
-This can result in individuals living in the past if they still can get old memories.
-Consequently, this can result in individuals living only in the present, as they may immediately forget information.
+This can result in individuals “living in the past” if they still can remember their old memories.
+Conversely, this can result in individuals living only in the present moment, as they may immediately forget information.

-Alzheimer’s disease is the single most common cause of dementia and, according to the DSM-5, accounts for 60 to over 90% of all cases.
-Alzheimer’s disease affects the hippocampus first.
-This part of the brain is also the most severely affected by the condition.
-The disease then moves through several stages, with symptoms worsening over time as the neuron damage spreads throughout the brain's cortex.
-This is why memory is often the first cognitive function to be affected in an affected brain, and over time other functions are also acted as the damage increases to affect all parts of the brain eventually.
+Alzheimer’s disease tends to be the single most common cause of dementia and, according to the DSM-5, may account for 60% to over 90% of all cases.
+Alzheimer’s disease usually affects the hippocampus first.
+This part of the brain tends to be the most severely affected by the condition.
+The disease may then move through several stages, with symptoms typically worsening over time as the neuron damage spreads throughout the brain's cortex.
+This may be why memory is often the first cognitive function to be affected, and over time, other functions may also be impacted as the damage increases.

 How Is Alzheimer's Disease Diagnosed?

-Brain scans and similar procedures can sometimes help doctors diagnose Alzheimer’s disease, as can a presentation of relevant symptoms.
-As neurons send signals to the brain, it leads to thoughts and behaviors.
-This neuronal firing also creates memories and plays a role in the display of personality.
+Brain scans and similar procedures may help doctors diagnose Alzheimer’s disease, as can a presentation of relevant symptoms.
+As neurons send signals to the brain, it can lead to thoughts and behaviors.
+This neuronal firing can also create memories and play a role in personality.
 Neurons often fire in patterns for certain activities.
-These patterns can be seen in brain scans, such as a Positive Emission Tomography Scan (or PET Scan as it is called for short).
-If someone's brain is scanned while doing different activities (such as reading versus solving math problems), different activity patterns can be observed.
+These patterns can be seen in brain scans, such as a Positive Emission Tomography Scan (PET Scan).
+If someone's brain is scanned while doing different activities (such as reading or solving math problems), different activity patterns can be observed.

-Dementia or Alzheimer's brain scan results would show different patterns than what might be expected from a healthy brain.
-This is because of the changes in neuron function due to the damage from the plaques and tangles that have been building up in the brain.
+Alzheimer's brain scan results would likely show different patterns than what might be expected from a healthy brain.
+This is generally because of the changes in neuron function due to the damage from the plaques and tangles built up in the brain.

-However, Alzheimer’s disease may not be able to be diagnosed by a brain scan alone.
-This is because other disorders and conditions could also account for those changes in brain activity.
-It can also be tricky to determine what’s truly going on in the brain while a person is living.
+However, Alzheimer’s disease may not usually be diagnosed by a brain scan alone because other conditions could also account for those changes in brain activity.
+It can be tricky to determine what’s truly going on in the brain while a person is living.
 Historically, Alzheimer’s disease was generally diagnosed with certainty after a person passed away.

-As a result, sometimes the best course of action is to perform tests to rule out other potential conditions.
+As a result, sometimes the best course of action can be to perform tests to rule out other potential conditions.
 When no other diagnosis fits the symptoms, then a diagnosis of Alzheimer’s disease can be used to label the condition.
-Genetic testing may also show a genetic mutation that could support the diagnosis, although that is also not always definitive.
+Genetic testing may also show a genetic mutation that could support the diagnosis, although that is not always definitive.

 If you’ve received an Alzheimer’s diagnosis, are close to someone who has, or are generally concerned about your health, it can be beneficial to speak to both a doctor and a mental health professional for insight.
 Receiving a proper diagnosis and adequate support can help you feel better prepared to address any changes that might come your way.